 “I’m just saying,” Jiro said.
 He did not say any other words after that.

 Chun finally finished wrapping both Calvin’s hands up.
 “You better rest for the entire week.
 I don’t know if it would recover by that time.”
 Chun was putting the medical kits away while lecturing Calvin.
 “I’ll transfer the picture to a card and then print it out for you, okay?
 It’s too small on the cell phone.”

-Chun got up, deposing the blood stained cottons in the trash – among other things.
+Chun got up, deposing the blood-stained cotton balls in the trash—among other things.
 “I’ll call the girls up and tell them to meet us here.
 We could watch a movie or something.
-It’s too windy out today anyway.”
+It’s too windy today anyway.”

 “What in the world were we thinking to go forth with our plan?”
 Jiro pondered from the kitchen.